|

 stew

-of white beans and pork
+beans and pork

 Farinata